DillonB07/DillonB07/TEMPLATE.md

 Since then, I have pushed **{{ COMMITS }}** commits, opened **{{ ISSUES }}** issues, submitted **{{ PULL_REQUESTS }}** pull requests, received **{{ STARS }}** stars across **{{ REPOSITORIES }}** personal projects and contributed to **{{ REPOSITORIES_CONTRIBUTED_TO }}** public repositories.

 <br>
 Hey, I'm DillonB07, a web developer.
-I typically code with the Flask web framework for Python, but I occasionally experiment and use different frameworks or languages.
+I typically code with the Flask web framework for Python or with Next.js for React and JS, but I occasionally experiment and use different frameworks or languages.

 <br>